lab-sun/NLE-DM/README.md

 * To produce the prediction results, select the appropriate .py in the folder of `predict`
 ```
 pre_train.py: To train the deeplabv3 on BDD10K dataset.
-train_act_exp.py: To train the network to jointly predict actions and explanations.
+train_act_rea.py: To train the network to jointly predict actions and reasons.
 train_act_des.py: To train the network to jointly predict actions and descriptions.
 train_act_des_ablation.py: To train the network with diffrent combination of action and description.
 ```